Sergei Bobrovsky: Columbus Blue Jackets (2012–2019)

-Florida Panthers (2019–present)
+Florida Panthers (2019–2026)

 On 1 July 2019, Bobrovsky signed a seven-year, $70 million contract with the Florida Panthers.
 On 10 February 2020, Bobrovsky played his 500th NHL game as the Panthers lost 4–1 to the Philadelphia Flyers.
 He struggled through a down year, posting a record of 23–16–9 through 50 games in the 2019–20 regular season before the onset of the COVID-19 pandemic shut down the league.
 His 3.23 GAA and .900 save percentage were both his worst since 2011–12, his last year before joining the Blue Jackets.
 Bobrovsky started all four games of the 2020 Stanley Cup playoffs Qualifying Round against the New York Islanders, allowing 12 goals as the Panthers dropped the series to the Islanders 3–1.

 Bobrovsky celebrates with the Stanley Cup in June 2024, after the Panthers won the 2024 Stanley Cup Final.

 The NHL resumed the 2020–21 season in a divisional format in light of the pandemic.
 Bobrovsky recorded a 19–8–2 record with a 2.91 GAA and .906 save percentage, improving on his prior year's results, but the 2021 playoffs saw the Panthers defeated by the Lightning in the first round, with Bobrovsky recording a .841 save percentage over three games before losing the net to backup Chris Driedger.

 After two seasons with disappointing results, Bobrovsky's contract with the Panthers became a subject of considerable debate as to its value and whether it was hindering the team's results.

-The 2021–22 season saw a turnaround in regular season results for Bobrovsky, who led the league in wins (39) as the Panthers won the Presidents' Trophy as the best team of the regular season.
+The 2021–22 season saw a turnaround in regular-season results for Bobrovsky, who led the league in wins (39) as the Panthers won the Presidents' Trophy as the best team of the regular season.
 In the 2022 playoffs, the Panthers defeated the eighth-seeded Washington Capitals in the first round in six games, the team's first series win since 1996.
 They were then swept by the two-time defending Stanley Cup champion and fifth-seeded Tampa Bay Lightning in the second round.